Engarif3/prayer-times/README.md

  - **PostgreSQL**: Relational database for storing prayer times securely.

  - **Prisma**: ORM for database schema management and simplified queries.

+## Features of Frontend

+- **View Prayer Times:** Users can fetch and view prayer times for specific locations.
+- **Responsive Design:** Tailwind CSS ensures a mobile-first and responsive layout.
+- **GraphQL Integration:** Apollo Client handles queries and caching efficiently.
+- **API Communication:** Axios is used for flexible HTTP requests to the backend if needed.
+- **Modern Frontend Stack:** React.js + TypeScript for type-safe development.

+## Technologies Used

+- **React.js** – Frontend library for building dynamic user interfaces.
+- **TypeScript** – Provides type safety and better maintainability.
+- **Vite** – Development and build tool for fast bundling.
+- **Tailwind CSS** – Utility-first CSS framework for responsive styling.
+- **DaisyUI** – Component library for Tailwind CSS to simplify UI design.
+- **Apollo Client** – GraphQL client for fetching data from the backend.
+- **Axios** – HTTP client for RESTful API requests.

 ## Getting Started for Backend